specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 - Connect to data sources
 - Create a custom prompt for your agent

-If you want power users in your organization to create agents that resolve business needs, then use Microsoft Copilot Studio and agents.
+If you want users in your organization to create agents that resolve business needs, then use Microsoft Copilot Studio and agents.

 To learn more, see: